18.104.22.168 Entitlement period - general rules

 FA Guide 1.1.I.100 Instalment amount, instalment claim, instalment period (FTB)

 Entitlement period set at claim

 A recipient's first payment delivery day will be automatically set for 14 days after their date of claim.
 Consequently, their entitlement period will end either one or 2 days before their delivery day.
 Most pension, family assistance, PP and MOB recipients will therefore have a short first entitlement period, in order to set up their regular 14 day entitlement period.

 - A recipient claims DSP on a Wednesday.
-His/her delivery day code (1.1.D.56) will be a Wednesday.
+His/her delivery day code will be a Wednesday.
 The recipient's entitlement period will end on the Monday immediately prior to the delivery day.
-The recipients's first payment will be for 12 days.
+The recipient's first payment will be for 12 days.

 - A recipient claims Age on a Monday.
 His/her delivery day code will be on a Monday but the entitlement period ends on a Thursday (2 working days prior to the delivery day).
 The recipient's first payment will be for 11 days.

 The first entitlement period can be shorter where:

 - the recipient requests a different payment delivery day

 - the recipient has a partner (1.1.P.85), or

 - the recipient is being paid through group payment arrangements (1.1.G.68).